Ittipatken/mdcu-random/README.md

 # mdcu-random
-A website for choosing cafeteria around MDCU.
+A website for choosing cafeteria around MDCU